Zephyr-Sylvester/zephyr-sylvester.github.io/_posts/2025-04-18-overwintering-krill.md

 ## What mechanisms control overwinter survival?

-Food and shelter — that's the short answer.
+Food and shelter, that's the short answer.
 Sea ice facilitates larval overwinter survival and subsequent recruitment by providing both.

 During the winter months, a larval krill's ability to survive comes down to two things: access to a food source, and the ability to avoid predation.
 In years with extensive, stable sea ice, there are often strong recruitment classes the following spring.
 The prevailing paradigm in krill biology therefore centers on how sea ice habitat makes larval overwinter survival possible.